-PZI Zen Online – Audio: Fiery Guanyin in the butterfly tent with open wings.
-Allison reminds us of all the elemental manifestations of Guanyin as Space, Earth, Water, Air, and finally Fire.
+Fiery Guanyin in the butterfly tent with open wings.
+Allison reminds us of all the elemental manifestations of Guanyin as Space, Earth, Water, Air, and, finally, Fire.
 Guanyin manifests solutions from unseen space in any situation that is deemed unfixable.
-Fire is an ancient symbol of transformation but also shows itself through Gunayin as the inner radiance of all things.
-Every appearance has its own brightness.
-The koan of the great temple fire of Engaku-ji Temple in Kamakura, in which everything was burned and yet nothing was destroyed.
-One of the 100 Samurai Koans.
-As recorded, with Michael Wilding on flute.
-Aug 30, 2020
+Complete session recorded from August 30, 2020, with Michael Wilding on flute.

 Green Glade of Meditation: Our culture needs to renew its dreams.
 We are still held by vastness, and it is good when the bottom falls out: our job is to work in harmony with the universe.
 Take the role of host for everything that appears.
 Allow “not knowing.”
 If you know who you are, you can not take a step!
 Nothing before us, and only a wake behind.
 The empathic nature of emptiness, blessings of the goddess.
 PZI Zen Online, as recorded July 26th, 2020.

-PZI Zen Online: Solstice and the big wheels turn.
+Solstice and the big wheels turn.
 Juneteenth celebrations & demonstrations are encouraging.
 Navigating and feeling the covid bardos of long confinement.
 Has nothing happened?
 Maybe all sorts of things are happening?
 “We can’t stay here long.”
 What is a border?
 Old injustices are looming.
 Readings from Slave Narratives, poetry of Li Bai, Alberto Rios, Czeslaw Milosz.
-As recorded June 21 2020.
+Sunday Zen session recorded June 21, 2020.

 Deshan’s story of Mirror Bright Mountain, a Diamond Sutra scholar and his journey to awakening.
 His meeting with the Zen teachers Tea Shack Lady and Dragon Pool.
 How his journey transforms everything, including his destination.
 Suffering from expertness and holding onto views.
 Music Jordan McConnell, Michelle Riddle, Sarah Bender, Amy Fletcher.
 PZI Zen Online.
 Audio as recorded May 17, 2020.

-David tells the story of Chuang Tzu and his dream of transformation – gaining the capacity to dream yourself into anything: butterfly, dung beetle, peacock, cockroach – finding yourself in the dream in whatever form.
-Waking as a cockroach and the urge to go back to sleep again vs whatever I turn into embracing being it fully.
-We can’t know we are in a dream, or not until we wake – we are constantly changing and transforming
+David tells the story of Zhuangzi and his dream of transformation: gaining the capacity to dream yourself into anything—butterfly, dung beetle, peacock, cockroach—finding yourself in the dream in whatever form.
+We can’t know we are in a dream or not until we wake—we are constantly changing and transforming.